pgRouting/pgrouting/doc/trsp/pgr_trspVia.rst

 -------------------------------------------------------------------------------

 .. index::
-    single: trspVia - Proposed on v3.4
+    single: trspVia ; One Via - Proposed on v3.4

 One Via
 ...............................................................................